sacrarat/hyperledger-property-market/README.md

 # Property Market Network

-> This defines a business network may participants may trade properties and apply for mortgages to help them.
+> This defines a business network in which participants may trade properties and apply for mortgages to support them.